apoorvpathak/simpleblogger/README.md

 ### Styling Your Blog
 You can customize the appearance of your blog by editing the `blog/index.html` file and adding your own CSS.

+---

+## Feature Requests or Bugs
+If you'd like a new feature or want to report a bug, open an issue or pull requests are most welcome.

+## Contributing
+Read [CONTRIBUTING.MD](CONTRIBUTING) for more info.

+## License
+SimpleBlogger is open-source software licensed under the [MIT License](LICENSE).

+## Contact

+I can be contacted through my email at [hello@apoorvpathak.com](mailto:hello@apoorvpathak.com?subject=%5BAbout%3A%20SimpleBlogger%5D)

+## Support
+If you find this tool useful, consider giving it a ⭐ on GitHub.
+For questions or issues, please open an issue on the repository.

+Happy blogging! 🚀